 Simmer until there’s about a tablespoon or a bit more of Champagne left.
-Let it cool down – your homemade Champagne flavor extract will will have a darker, amber color and look syrupy – before mixing with the heavy cream.
+Let it cool down – your homemade Champagne flavor extract will will have a darker, amber color and look thick and syrupy.

 Chop the chocolate into very small pieces, for faster and uniform melting.
 It’s easier using a serrated knife.
-Or, use chocolate chips.
+Or, use keto chocolate chips instead.

 Heat up the heavy cream mixed with the reduced Champagne in a small saucepan on very low heat.
-You can use a metal griddle to increase the distance from the stove burner, if your stove has heat controlling issues (mine does).
+You can use a metal griddle to increase the distance from the stove burner (picture 1), if your stove burns too hot (mine does).
 When you notice little bubbles forming around the edges, remove from the heat immediately – don’t let the cream come to a boil.